-The firm generally requires its wealth managers to hold an advanced degree or professional license.
-Its current team includes a number of chartered financial analysts (CFA), certified financial planners (CFP) and certified private wealth advisors (CPWA).
+The firm has approximately 70 employees, close to 60 of whom perform investment advisory functions.
+Wetherby generally requires its wealth managers to hold an advanced degree or professional license.
+Its current team includes a number of chartered financial analysts (CFA), certified financial planners (CFP) and certified private wealth advisors (CPWA), among others.

 Which types of clients does Wetherby Asset Management serve?

 With a $10 million minimum, however, Wetherby caters almost exclusively to high net worth and ultra high net worth clients.
-In some instances, Wetherby will lower its minimum requirements.
+In some instances, Wetherby will lower its minimum requirements, which explains why a small number of clients fall below the high net worth category.
 Still, clients at the top end of the asset level enjoy low fees and a high level of customization.

 Services offered by Wetherby Asset Management